There are several useful real estate resources available to the general public.

 BC Archaeology Service : When developing or altering a property in British Columbia, it is important not to disturb First Nations archaeological sites such as burial sites.
 The BC Ministry of Forest, Lands and Natural Resources offers a free service to get a report on any KNOWN First Nations site(s) on any property in BC.

-Once you click on the link above, click on "BC Archaeological Data Request Form" in the middle of the paragraph.
-Fill it out and in one to four weeks, you will be emailed a report on the property of interest.
+Once you click on the link above, fill out the "BC Archaeological Data Request Form", and in one to four weeks, you will be emailed a report on the property of interest.

 You will need the property's address, legal description, and PID.
 You also need to have a valid reason for needing the information: you are the owner, the Realtor listing the property, a buyer or buyer's agent with an offer on the property, or an archaeological expert hired by the owner.